N2CON TECHNOLOGY

 • Visibility: logs retained and reviewed; investigations are possible.

-• Evidence cadence: patching, access reviews, vulnerability work tracked and repeatable.
+• Evidence cadence: patching, access reviews, and vulnerability work tracked and repeatable.

 Baseline controls that reduce risk fast